ttreeagency/JsonApi/README.md

 This package is Composer ready, [PSR-2] and [PSR-4] compliant.

-Compatible with Flow 2.3.x (we plan to make it compatible with Flow 3.x as soon as our current customer projet upgrade to Flow 3.x).
+Compatible with Flow 5.2.x (we plan to make it compatible with Flow 5.3 for long term support).

 How it work ?
 -------------